gvwilson/sdxjs/page-templates/index.md

     using some kind of marker to indicate which parts are commands and which parts are to be taken as-is.
     This approach is taken by [EJS][ejs],
-    which we have used to write these lessons.
+    which we used to write these lessons.

-2. Create a mini-language with its own commands like [Jekyll][jekyll] (the templating system used by [GitHub Pages][github-pages]).
+2. Create a mini-language with its own commands like [Jekyll][jekyll] (which is used by [GitHub Pages][github-pages]).
-    Mini-languages are appealing because they are smaller and safer than general-purpose languages, but experience shows that they quickly grow many of the features of a general-purpose language.
+    Mini-languages are appealing because they are smaller and safer than general-purpose languages, but experience shows that they eventually grow most of the features of a general-purpose language.
     Again, some kind of marker must be used to show which parts of the page are code and which are ordinary text.

-3. Use specially-named attributes in the HTML.
+3. Put directives in specially-named attributes in the HTML.
-    This approach has been the least popular, but eliminates the need for a special parser (since pages are valid HTML).
+    This approach has been the least popular, but since pages are valid HTML,
+    it eliminates the need for a special parser.

 <%- include('/inc/figure.html', {
     id: 'page-templates-options',